Residential Treatment and Day Treatment for Adults with Schizophrenia or Psychosis

 Results are especially promising when cognitive training is started early in the course of a person’s mental illness, making it particularly important for first episode psychosis and young adults who are newly diagnosed.

 Cognitive training groups meet weekly in our computer lab and are supervised by a counselor.
-Counselors can customize settings for each client to maximize his or her engagement and benefit.
+Counselors can customize settings for each client to maximize their engagement and benefit.
 As clients progress, the software adapts to their new skill level so that they are always at the right level to continue making improvements.
 Some clients may receive additional assignments as “homework” to complete on their own time.

 Schizophrenia and Alcohol or Substance Use

-For adults with a thought disorder like schizophrenia as well as an alcohol use, substance abuse, or addiction problem, Skyland Trail offers a dual diagnosis treatment program.
-Clients receive specialized psychiatric care focused on their psychosis, but also participate in one-on-one and group therapy focused on preventing relapse maintaining sobriety.
+For adults with a thought disorder like schizophrenia as well as an alcohol use, substance use, or addiction problem, Skyland Trail offers a dual diagnosis treatment program.
+Clients receive specialized psychiatric care focused on their psychosis, but also participate in one-on-one and group therapy focused on preventing relapse and maintaining sobriety.